spawnmarvel/test_docker/README.md

-# Project Title
+# Project testing docker-compose

-One Paragraph of project description goes here
+Need to test docker and docker-compose with Python, Portainer and more

 ## Getting Started